Learning Optimal Prescriptive Trees from Observational Data: Experiments

 \subsubsection{Policy Evaluation.}

-We evaluate a learned policy~$\pi$ in terms of its out of sample probability of assigning the optimal treatment to a patient (OOSP).
+We evaluate a learned policy~$\pi$ in terms of its out-of-sample probability of assigning the optimal treatment to a patient (OOSP).
 In the next section, we compare all methods using this metric.